Steve Russell (politician): Early life

 Russell was born on May 25, 1963, in Oklahoma City, Oklahoma, to Clyde E. "Gene" Russell and Donna J. Porter Russell.
 Russell grew up in Del City, Oklahoma.
 The youngest of three, Russell nearly died at birth due to an opposite blood type with his mother.
-After weeks of intensive care, he recovered and would face several other brushes with death.
-At the age of seven, Russell was nearly killed by the deadly tornado that hit near Lake Eufaula, Oklahoma on June 11, 1970, while visiting his grandparents.
-Later that year, Russell nearly died from a ruptured appendix and underwent two surgeries with weeks of intensive care at Midwest City Hospital.

 Russell attended school at Del City Elementary and Kerr Junior High.
 He became a Christian reading a Gideon's New Testament he picked up at Kerr in 1977.
 In 1980, Russell was an exchange student to Germany, living in Kasseedorf near Eutin in Schleswig-Holstein.
 Graduating from Del City High School in 1981, Russell was President of his senior class and voted most likely to succeed.
 After earning a four-year Army ROTC scholarship, Russell attended Ouachita Baptist University in Arkadelphia, Arkansas.
 After graduating with a degree in Public Speaking, Russell was commissioned a second lieutenant in the U.S. Army infantry.